 “What is the difference between a condo, and a townhouse?” is one of the most common questions that real estate professionals hear.
 When you are ready to become a homeowner or rent a home, you may consider a variety of home styles.
 The most popular types of housing for first-time homebuyers and home renters include single-family houses, condominiums, and townhouses.
-If you are ready to consider a new home for yourself, and your family, a condo vs townhouse conversation is a good thing to have with a real estate professional.
+If you are ready to consider a new home for yourself, and your family, a condo vs townhouse conversation is a good thing to have with a real estate professional in Norterra.
 Once you can consider the small and large differences between these two housing styles it will be easier to know which is the right home for you.

 When you talk to a real estate professional dedicated to maintaining your interests, you can discuss all of your needs for housing together.
 If you have decided that you want either a townhouse vs condo there are some things to consider in order to make that final choice.
 First, ask your RealtorⓇ about the neighborhood, schools, and workplace commute as well as any other questions that may affect the property value of the townhouse or condominium you are dreaming of.
 If you aren’t quite sure if a townhouse or a condo is the right fit for you, take a look at how the top two options for single-family housing stack up against each other.

 A Condominium vs Townhouse: What Are The Main Differences?